Adapted Wasserstein Barycenters of Gaussian Processes: Example: Autoregressive Processes

 On the other hand, the covariance matrices of the two input processes are

-Note that $\Sigma^1$ and $\Sigma^2$ share the same diagonal entries: the squaring $\Sigma^i = L^i(L^i)^\top$ preserves the sign of $\alpha^i$ in the off-diagonal entries, the diagonal entries depend only on $|\alpha^i|$, so the two input processes are indistinguishable at the level of marginal variances.
-As a result, the classical Wassestein barycenter averages two covariance matrices whose off-diagonal contributions cancel by symmetry, but whose diagonal contributions accumulate without cancellation.
-The covariance $\widebar \Sigma_{\mathrm{BW}}$ of the classical Bures--Wasserstein barycenter solves
+Note that $\Sigma^1$ and $\Sigma^2$ share the same diagonal entries: the squaring $\Sigma^k = L^k(L^k)^\intercal$ preserves the sign of $\alpha^k$ in the off-diagonal entries, while the diagonal entries depend only on $|\alpha^k|$.
+Let $D=\diag(1,-1)$.
+Then $\Sigma^2=D\Sigma^1D$.
+The equal-weight Bures--Wasserstein objective is invariant under $\Sigma\mapsto D\Sigma D$, and its barycenter covariance is unique here because the inputs are positive definite.
+Consequently, $\widebar\Sigma_{\BW}=D\widebar\Sigma_{\BW}D$, which forces its off-diagonal entries to vanish.
+This symmetry argument, rather than arithmetic averaging of covariance matrices, explains the diagonal form below.
+The covariance $\widebar\Sigma_{\BW}$ of the classical Bures--Wasserstein barycenter solves the fixed-point equation of \cite{AC11},

 We may numerically compute